 I usually shop every year or two and each time Allstate is very competitive with our premiums compared to the competition.
 And when we did have a claim, the process was as smooth as can be.

 When it comes to life insurance, we have ours through Prudential.
 They gave us the best rates for the coverage we were seeking.
 And for me, the process was great.
 All I had to do was a phone interview that lasted about 20 minutes.
 No visit to the doctor to get blood drawn and no one had to come out to meet with me.
 It was so easy.

-When it comes to banking, I swear by my Capital One 360 account.
-I have a checking account with them and I have a bunch of savings accounts as well.
+When it comes to banking, I swear by my CIT Bank account.
+I have a bunch of savings accounts with them.
 The reason for multiple savings accounts is because I like to break things out.

 By this I mean I like to keep my emergency fund money separate from my car insurance money and money I set aside for vacations, etc. Hence, I have a bunch of savings accounts.

 I also have accounts with Ally Bank.
 These are for my business.
-I could have set them up with Capital One 360 as well, but by having them at different banks, it makes it easier for me to really keep everything separate.
+I could have set them up with CIT Bank as well, but by having them at different banks, it makes it easier for me to really keep everything separate.

 I have not written a review of Ally Bank, but I have been with them for close to 4 years now and they are just as amazing.
 You really can’t go wrong with either one.

 For credit cards, I have 4, but I only use 2 as my primary cards.
 One of the ones I rarely use is a card I opened in college and there is no way I am closing it since it has close to 20 years of excellent credit history tied to it.